Wooly-AI/woolyai-gpu-operator/README.md

 # 1. Update the Helm repository
 helm repo update woolyai

-# 2. Upgrade the operator
+# 2. Upgrade the operator (Note, you want to use the same overrides you used for the initial install)
 helm upgrade woolyai-gpu-operator woolyai/woolyai-gpu-operator \
   --set licenseSecretName=woolyai-license \
   --namespace woolyai-system \